1821 - 1822 - 1823 - 1824 - 1825 - 1826 - 1827 - 1828 - 1829

 1823, December 17 -

 Allen County was organized by European Americans on December 17, 1823, from Delaware and Randolph counties; and formed April 1, 1824.
 The county is named for Colonel John Allen, an attorney and Kentucky state senator who was killed in the War of 1812.
 Fort Wayne, founded at the confluences of the Maumee, St. Joseph, and St. Marys rivers, was chosen as the county seat in May 1824.
-Copied from Allen County, Indiana on Wikipedia, the free encyclopedia.
+Copied from Allen County, Indiana on Wikipedia, The Free Encyclopedia.
+Fort Wayne was selected as the County Seat on March 22, 1824 and the first county board meeting was held in May 1824.
+Allen County was included in the Federal Census in 1830 with a population of approximately 1,000.
+From Allen County on the Allen County - City of Fort Wayne Comprehensive Plan.

 Methodist preacher the Rev. James Holman arrives in Fort Wayne, and by 1830 a Methodist mission post is established here.
 By 1840 a church had been built at Harrison and Berry streets.
 From Millennium milestones in Fort Wayne from the archives of The News-Sentinel newspaper.